The Label Experts’ Guide to Acid-Free Archival Labels

 Labeling artifacts and specimens can present a formidable challenge for researchers, curators, and historians, especially in archival settings.
 Label integrity and longevity are crucial, and these attributes can only be achieved with acid-free labels.

-Acid free label on skull
+Acid free archival label on porcupine skull asset

 But what exactly is an acid-free archival label?